 Recommendations will be reviewed by a committee led by Jenny May, former Alliance Chair and a NSW Rural Doctor of the Year.
 A list of priority recommendations will be delivered to the Federal Health Minister on the Conference's final day.

 Below you can see the recommendations from the 14th National Rural Health Conference in April 2017.

-Don't miss this opportunity to have your say and influence the recommendations to ensure they reflect your passion for improving the health and wellbeing of people in rural and remote Australia.
+Don't miss this opportunity to have your say about the next set of recommendations to improve the health and well being of country people.